Coping With Depression: 5 Tips to Coping With Depression

 Divorce Can Have Serious Impact On Men's Health, New Research Finds

-Specifically, divorced and unmarried men have higher rates of mortality and are more prone to and depression than married men.
+Specifically, divorced and unmarried men have higher rates of mortality and are more prone to substance abuse and depression than married men.
 The paper, titled "The Influence of Divorce on Men's Health," concluded that divorced and unmarried men have … Read more on Huffington Post

 Tags: , , , , , ,